 Visit our Installation Guide section for Visitor and Base Access information, Directions, Gate Hours, Phone Directory, Facilities, Resources, Personnel Support Detachment information and services, Navy Mobilization Processing Center, Navy College Office and more.

-A FY2010 Economic Impact and Community Involvement Study about Naval Base Ventura County, reported that the Navy contributed $2.0 billion in total economic activity to the Ventura County region, and approximately 20,060 (direct and indirect) jobs.
-This activity generated $79.5 million in state and local tax revenues and $1.04 million in Federal Impact Aid to local schools.
+A FY2015 Economic Impact and Community Involvement Study about Naval Base Ventura County, reported that the Navy contributed $2.0 billion in total economic activity to the Ventura County region, and approximately 18,776 (direct and indirect) jobs.
+This activity generated $77 million in state and local tax revenues.

 First built as a temporary depot in the early days of World War II, the Construction Battalion Center at Port Hueneme is a veteran of that war.
 The base was originally established to train, stage, and supply the newly created Seabees.
 In 1941 as the United States entered World War II Point Mugu also became a training area for the Seabees.
 The Seabees put down a section of Marston Mat runway that would become Point Mugu’s first airstrip.
 The Port Hueneme base was officially established and began operating May 18, 1942 as the Advance Base Depot.
 In 1945 the Advance Base Depot was renamed the Naval Construction Battalion Center.